- Date : 16/06/2020

 10. No estate planning

+Putting off estate planning is another big mistake.
 The 40s is also the ideal time to give estate planning due consideration.
 If the unthinkable happens, it is your will that will protect the rights of your family.
-A will also eliminates the possibility of someone unrelated contesting and claiming the estate.
+It will also eliminate the possibility of someone unrelated contesting and claiming the estate.
 Without a will, your estate may not be inherited in the manner you wanted it to be.
+It can also offer clear direction as to how you can have any pending dues cleared, without having to jeopardise the financial future of your family.

 The risks and responsibilities of a person increase with age.
 Take a look at this financial planning for beginners: A 7 step guide to know what are the pitfalls and traps that can unsettle a person’s finances and avoid them at all costs.